 - What inspires your creative practice and why?

-We feel that the artists responses provide such a valuable insight for our community of artists that we wanted to share one SNAPSHOT Question & Answer from each issue with you, going forward.
-The December 2018 Issue 23 print issue is sold out, however you can still download the digital magazine via our webstore to read more.
+We feel that the artists’ responses provide such a valuable insight for our community of artists that we wanted to share one Quick Q & A response from each issue with you, going forward.
+The December 2018 Issue 23 print issue is sold out, but you can download the digital magazine via our webstore to read more.
 To ensure you never miss an issue again, you can also subscribe to Beautiful Bizarre Magazine, and have each issue sent straight to your door each quarter.

-Excerpt from Issue 23 // December 2018 SNAPSHOT editorial: Artists Orphné Achéron, Kit Mizeres, Jessica Tremp, Sam Yong, Alexander Berdin-Lazursky, and Harumi Hironaka respond to the below SNAPSHOT question:
+Excerpt from Issue 23 // December 2018 Quick Q & A editorial: Artists Orphné Achéron, Kit Mizeres, Jessica Tremp, Sam Yong, Alexander Berdin-Lazursky, and Harumi Hironaka respond to the below Quick Q & A:

 What do you do to help move beyond ‘Artist’s Block’?